panther-labs/asana-ticket-router/sentry_asana/README.md

   - `DATADOG_SECRET_TOKEN`: the $DATADOG_SECRET_TOKEN value we have defined as a custom header in our Datadog webhook.
 See https://app.datadoghq.com/integrations/webhooks?search=webhook to get this value.
   - `DATADOG_API_KEY`: the Datadog API Key used during Datadog API calls.
 Create an API key here: https://app.datadoghq.com/organization-settings/api-keys
   - `DATADOG_APP_KEY`: the Datadog App Key used during Datadog API calls.
 Create an App key here: https://app.datadoghq.com/organization-settings/application-keys

+## Setup Association Between Asana and Sentry

+In order for comments and breadcrumbs to be posted back into Sentry from Asana we need to setup an association.
+In Production this is done via a service account but in Development you'll need to do this association between your personal Sentry and Asana accounts.

+- Login to Asana via Okta
+- Login to Sentry via Okta
+- While logged in, click this link https://sentry.io/account/settings/social/associate/asana/, which performs the handshake and now the Asana identity will always be the service account for comments (including inside sentry).

 ## Deploying The Service